oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 type: awareness
 ---

-Java 18 was released last month (March 2022), and with it comes the second incubator of the Foreign Function & Memory API so let us look at the state of Foreign Function Interface (FFI) in Java.
+Java 18 was released last month (March 2022), and with it comes the second incubator of the Foreign Function & Memory API, so let us look at the state of Foreign Function Interface (FFI) in Java.

 {% include toc.md %}

-If you would instead follow along by watching a video, check out the video of the talk I made on the same topic, at FOSDEM'22, below from [the OktaDev YouTube channel](https://youtu.be/lW69_AtAXzE).
+If you would prefer to follow along by watching a video, here's the recording of my FOSDEM'22 talk on this topic, from the [the OktaDev YouTube channel](https://youtu.be/lW69_AtAXzE).

 {% youtube lW69_AtAXzE %}

 ## What is a Foreign Function Interface?

 A foreign function interface is the ability to call functions or routines written in one programming language from another programming language.
-This is generally used to access native functions or programs on the host OS written in low-level languages like C. Most languages provide this feature out of the box in some forms.
+This is generally used to access native functions or programs on the host OS written in low-level languages like C. Most languages provide some form of this feature out of the box.
 The term originated from common LISP, but it's known by different names in different languages.
 Most languages use the C/C++ calling conventions for FFI and natively support calling C/C++ functions.

 ## Why is Foreign Function Interface needed?

-Most of the use cases for FFI were around interacting with legacy apps and accessing host OS features or native libraries.
-But the recent surge in machine learning and advanced arithmetics made FFI even more necessary.
+Most of the use cases for FFI are around interacting with legacy apps and accessing host OS features or native libraries.
+But the recent surge in machine learning and advanced arithmetics make FFI even more necessary.
 These days we use foreign functions for an array of use cases, some of which are:

-- Interact with legacy apps
+- Interacting with legacy apps
-- Access features not available in the language
+- Accessing features not available in the language
-- Use native libraries
+- Using native libraries
-- Access functions or programs on the host OS
+- Accessing functions or programs on the host OS
 - Multi-precision arithmetic, Matrix multiplications
 - GPU and CPU offloading (Cuda, OpenCL, OpenGL, Vulcan, DirectX, and so on)
 - Deep learning (Tensorflow, cuDNN, Blas, and so on)